raghu3r/raghu3r/README.md

 - 🔭 I’m currently working on React JS
 - 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on Open Source Projects
+- 👯 I’m looking for something exciting to work.
 - 💬 Ask me about Future of JS
 - 📫 How to reach me: konidelaraghu@gmail.com
 - 😄 Pronouns: React JS, Node JS, Angular JS, Next JS and all JS's...